 - Crispin – 56 Grove Rd, Windsor, Berkshire

-- Criterion – 72 Peascod St, Windsor, Berkshire
+- The Queen Victoria – 72 Peascod St, Windsor, Berkshire (formerly ‘The Criterion’)

 - Crosses Corner – 73 Peascod St, Windsor, Berkshire

 - Crown & Cushion Inn – 84 High St, Eton